 - Use a clean towel: Bring a clean towel to each training session and use it to wipe away sweat and excess moisture.
 Avoid sharing towels with other people.

-- Keep your nails trimmed: Trim your nails regularly to prevent scratches and cuts to yourself and your training partners.
+- Keep your fingernails and toenails trimmed: Trim your nails regularly to prevent scratches and cuts to yourself and your training partners.
 Long nails are a dangerous factor when grappling.

 - Use antibacterial soap: Use an antibacterial soap to wash your hands and body after training to help prevent the spread of bacteria.

-- Wash your training gear regularly: Wash your gi, rashguard, and other training gear regularly to help prevent the buildup of bacteria and odors.
+- Wash your training gear regularly: Wash your gi, belt, rash guard, spats, and other training gear regularly to help prevent the buildup of bacteria and odors.
 Even wash your gym bag or use disinfectant on it.
 Anyone who trains knows how quickly used rashguards will reek.
 Use good laundry detergent and many grapplies use a splash of white vinegar and even bleach with their white gis.

 - Wear deodorant and use moisturizer: Deodorant is an easy way to help keep the bo down.
-Training in Brazilian Jiu-Jitsu can be tough on your skin, so using a moisturizer can help keep your skin healthy and prevent dryness and cracking.
+Training in Brazilian Jiu-Jitsu can also be tough on your skin, especially elbows and knees, so using a moisturizer can help keep your skin healthy and prevent dryness and cracking.

 - Stay hydrated: Drinking plenty of water can help keep your skin hydrated and healthy.

 Overall, good hygiene and skincare practices are essential for staying healthy and preventing the spread of bacteria while training in Brazilian Jiu-Jitsu.
 It’s important your instructor mentions this regularly and it’s a healthy environment for all your classmates.
 Things like staph infections and mrsa and spread through an unsanitary gym very quickly.
 Incorporating these tips into your routine can help you stay clean, comfortable, and healthy while enjoying the benefits of this martial art.

 Best Jiu-Jitsu Soaps